-Engagement and style guide for men with dark skin.
+Engagement and style guide for men with dark skin or complexion.

 It's not everyday that we have our photographs taken, yet alone with our partner who we love and adore and take pride in making them proud.
 So when it comes to having your photo taken, what do you wear?
 How do you wear it?
 What do you need?
 What colours work with my complexion?
 Here is a style guide for men with darker skin, to help you look good, feel great and be confident.

 Is what I wear important?

 In summary, yes.
 A more intentionally styled and confident you means a happier you.
 Plus, it's no secret, that when you are happy it will translate in the photos.
 So this is a team effort and I am here to help make you proud.

 Dressing well, for many of us, can feel intimidating.
 For some (such as introverts) it can mean standing out and being seen, which some have spent their life avoiding.
 But think about your wardrobe for a moment and ask yourself this simple question: What are you wearing when you feel the most confident?